Hermann K. Gummel

 1994 Phil Kaufman Award Recipient

-SAN JOSE, Calif. — November 9, 1994 — The Electronic Design Automation Companies (EDAC) today announced the winner of its first annual Phil Kaufman Award.
+SAN JOSE, Calif. — November 9, 1994 — The Electronic Design Automation Consortium (EDAC) today announced the winner of its first annual Phil Kaufman Award.
 Hermann K. Gummel was selected by EDAC as the 1994 recipient.
 The award honors him for his many contributions in electronic design automation, spanning over three decades.
 The Phil Kaufman Award, was presented to Dr. Gummel on November 8, 1994 at the organization’s Executive Forum held at the Fairmont Hotel in San Jose, CA.

 Dr. Gummel joined Bell Labs in 1957 where he worked on the numerical simulation of bipolar transistors and co-authored with H. C. Poon the integral charge control model for bipolar transistors.
 In 1967, he headed a group responsible for developing computer aids for integrated circuits.
 Over the years, his team created programs for layout, design-rule checking, circuit extraction, logic and circuit simulation and interconnect analysis.